Ludotes/emacount/README.md

-EMACount is a web pplication usefull for setting fire in parties.
+EMACount is a web application useful for setting fire in parties.